bartosz-antosik/vscode-spellright/README.md

 ## Commands

+This extension contributes the following commands:

 `SpellRight: Create/Update Workspace Settings`

 Creates or updates workspace settings file `spellright.json`.

 `SpellRight: Select Dictionary (Language)`

-Pops dictionary selection GUI.
+Pops dictionary selection list.
+Selecting language also turns spelling ON.
 The list also allows to turn spelling OFF for currently open document type.
 Can also be reached by clicking indicator field in status bar.

 `SpellRight: Turn OFF for Current Document Type`